 What is the physical nature of protoplasm?

-Protoplasm is a translucent, colourless, jelly-like gelatinous substance.
-It is slimy to touch and slightly heavier than water and coagulates on heating.
+Protoplasm is a translucent, colorless, jelly-like gelatinous substance.
+It is slimy to the touch and slightly heavier than water and coagulates on heating.
 It can be stretched like a thread which returns to its original position when released.

 The most important physical characteristic of protoplasm is its colloidal nature to which it owes most of its properties.
 Protoplasm is a complex mixture of two types of aqueous solution.

 - A colloidal solution of organic compounds (proteins, fats, starches).